Stefano Fiore: Valencia

-Due to the financial problems which Lazio were suffering, Fiore, along with Bernardo Corradi, were off-loaded to Spanish club Valencia, where he joined the Italian coach Claudio Ranieri, and compatriot Marco Di Vaio, signing a 3+1 years contract.
+Due to the financial problems which Lazio were suffering, Fiore, along with Bernardo Corradi, was offloaded to Spanish club Valencia, where he joined the Italian coach Claudio Ranieri and compatriot Marco Di Vaio, signing a 3+1-year contract.
 Corradi was priced at €10 million and Fiore at €6.6 million.
 The sale compensated the unpaid €16.6 million of Gaizka Mendieta's remaining transfer fees from Valencia to Lazio.

 After a promising start, which included winning the UEFA Super Cup over Champions League winners Porto, Valencia suffered a disastrous losing streak in October, from which they never fully recovered.
-They exited the UEFA Champions League early, and coach Claudio Ranieri was dismissed by mid February.
-Fiore could not adequately adapt to the demands of Spanish football, and was often left on the substitutes' bench.
+They exited the UEFA Champions League early, and coach Claudio Ranieri was dismissed by mid-February.
+Fiore could not adequately adapt to the demands of Spanish football and was often left on the substitutes' bench.

 Loans

 In July 2005, Fiore and Corradi returned to Serie A, with Fiorentina taking the midfielder on a loan spell.
 They had lost Enzo Maresca and holding midfielder Christian Obodo earlier in June.
 Fiore linked up well with striker Luca Toni, and together they brought Fiorentina to a higher level, guiding them to fourth in Serie A, before the Calciopoli verdicts saw them lose this place.

-Fiorentina decided not to take Fiore on a permanent basis and he sealed a loan move to Torino, who were returning to Serie A, on deadline day.
+Fiorentina decided not to take Fiore on a permanent basis, and he sealed a loan move to Torino, who were returning to Serie A, on deadline day.
 On 31 January 2007, the closing day of the transfer window, he was loaned to Livorno.